 Squawk Reporting

-Report and track aircraft discrepancies with severity levels and photos.
+Report and track aircraft discrepancies with severity levels, photos, and automatic email alerts to mechanics.

 Overview

 Squawks are a way to report and track aircraft discrepancies — anything from a minor cosmetic issue to a grounding safety concern.
-5-by-5 makes it easy to report squawks and ensures everyone stays informed.
+5-by-5 makes it easy to report squawks and automatically notifies the right people the moment a discrepancy is filed.

 Where Squawks Appear